Scope of Responsibilities:

 • Provides supervision and seminars to assigned trainees, including goal setting, evaluations, and disciplinary action in accordance with training policy and procedures;

-• Provides campus and community engagement services through liaison relationships with faculty, staff, parents, and students; and
+• Provides outreach and community engagement services through liaison relationships with faculty, staff, parents, and students; and

 • Provides campus and community level interventions that address cultural climate issues for marginalized groups.
 33%